-The App Service plan commands enable you to set which key a given hybrid-connection will use.
+The App Service plan commands enable you to set which key a given hybrid-connection uses.
 There are two keys set on each Hybrid Connection, a primary and a secondary.
 You can choose to use the primary or secondary key with the below commands.
-This enables you to switch keys for when you want to periodically regenerate your keys.
+This option enables you to switch keys for when you want to periodically regenerate your keys.

 Secure your Hybrid Connections

-Reader access to the Relay will be able to see the Hybrid Connection when attempting to add it to their Web App in the Azure portal, but they will not be able to add it as they lack the permissions to retrieve the connection string that is used to establish the relay connection.
+Reader access to the Relay is able to see the Hybrid Connection when attempting to add it to their Web App in the Azure portal, but they can't add it as they lack the permissions to retrieve the connection string that is used to establish the relay connection.
 In order to successfully add the Hybrid Connection, they must have the

 listKeys permission (

-Contributor role or any other role that includes this permission on the Relay will allow users to use the Hybrid Connection and add it to their own Web Apps.
+Contributor role or any other role that includes this permission on the Relay allows users to use the Hybrid Connection and add it to their own Web Apps.

 Manage your Hybrid Connections

-If you need to change the endpoint host or port for a Hybrid Connection, follow the steps below:
+If you need to change the endpoint host or port for a Hybrid Connection, follow the following steps:

 - Remove the Hybrid Connection from the Hybrid Connection Manager on the local machine by selecting the connection and selecting Remove at the top left of the Hybrid Connection Details window.